-Many applications send events using webhooks, which are simple HTTP POST request. webhooks.app provides you a dedicated https endpoint, you just need to configure your application so it uses that endpoint, you can then check the payloads received
+Many applications send events via webhooks, which are simple HTTP POST request. webhooks.app provides you a dedicated https endpoint, you just need to configure your application so it uses that endpoint, you can then check the payloads received

 Example: Harbor registry can send webhooks for many types of events. webhooks.app allows you to quickly visualize the JSON payload sent for each event

-webhooks.app is also a very simple backend which allows you to send json payload.
+webhooks.app is also a simple backend which allows you to send json payload.
 You can quickly get the history of your data from the swagger UI or with a good old cURL.